-New Horizons provides global employment solutions for businesses wanting to hire employees and distribute payroll in India.
-Through our India PEO and Employer of Record we manage your company’s payroll, benefits, and expenses in India.
-Additionally, we oversee HR duties, as well as employment and tax compliance.
+New Horizons are global employment specialists, supporting businesses to hire employees and distribute payroll in India.
+Through our India PEO and India Employer of Record solutions, we manage your company’s payroll, employee benefits, and expenses in India.
+We also handle all ongoing HR and employee tax matters in India.

 New Horizons enables your business to expand its operations into India – without setting up a legal subsidiary.

-New Horizons ensures day-to-day guidance to help your business navigate Indian labor laws and regulations.
-We also provide mandatory monthly payroll requirements, and absorb all local employment liabilities.
+We also process monthly payroll, and, as an India Employer of Record, absorb all local employer liabilities.
 Partnering with our India PEO is the quickest and most cost-effective way to enter the Indian market.

 Employment contracts in India

-When your business partners with New Horizons’ India PEO, we ensure that all employment contracts maintain compliance with Indian labor regulations.
+When you engage New Horizons’ India PEO solution, we ensure that all employment contracts are Indian labor law compliant.